RamosPabloA/NPC_Dusk_MOD/README.md

 Can I install Dusk and continue playing?
 - Sure, just quit the game before installing mods.

-Is Dusk compatible with mod x?
+Is Dusk compatible with mod X?
 - Dusk should work fine with other mods.
 Install them together with other NPCs.

 ## Contacts